GOP Candidate Lora Hubbel persists in racist comments against Sen. Troy Heinert. And she still needs to resign from race.

 Heinert condemned the comments.

 New offensive comments trying to deflect criticism by claiming Heinert has a “much diluted blood line to the American Indians?”
+Good god.
+Lora Hubbel still doesn’t get it.

 And as before, she needs to resign from the race.